heavenlytrong/WineandDine/README.md

 Then I can click on the favorite star to add to the favorites list

-When I click on a favorite recipe
+When I click on a favorited recipe

 Then I am again presented with the recipe ingredients and directions to make it